Dietetics M.S.

 Supervised Practice Experiences

-Between NFS 6110 and NFS 6120 (at least 150 hours) and the 38 weeks of supervised practice the program exceeds the 1088-hour requirement established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Between NFS 6110 and NFS 6120 (at least 150 hours) and the 32-weeks of supervised practice, the program exceeds the 1000-hour requirement established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-The program also includes approximately 32 hours of mandatory campus-based orientation to the M.S.D.
-Program and supervised practice experience.
-All students will complete 16 weeks in community rotations, 10 weeks in clinical rotations, 6 weeks in food service management.
+The program also includes approximately 32 hours of mandatory campus-based embedded competency training session at the start of the second semester and supervised practice experience.
+All students will complete 12 weeks in community rotations, 12 weeks in clinical rotations, 5 weeks in food service management.
 The community rotation includes 2 weeks working with farm or food production and 3 weeks in a school nutrition program.
 After completing all rotations, students will select a rotation of their choice for further skill and knowledge development (staff relief).
 The staff relief rotation is a recommended minimum of 2 weeks, but it can be longer if a student desires and the preceptor agrees.

 Graduation Completion Requirements